 A visit to the restroom right after revealed blood stains on my panties, but no blood or red in the urine, nor any red staining after that visit.

-“Any trauma, regardless of how seemingly trivial, may cause bleeding within the urinary tract,” says Andrew Stephenson, MD, urologist, associate professor, Department of Surgery, School of Medicine; Member, GU Malignancies Program, Case Comprehensive Cancer Center.
+“Any trauma, regardless of how seemingly trivial, may cause bleeding within the urinary tract,” says Andrew Stephenson, MD, Section Chief and Director, Urology Oncology; Professor (PAR), Department of Surgery, Division of Urology, Rush Medical College.

 “Gross (visible) blood in the urine after trauma is a reason to seek medical attention.”